mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My underwater video camera*

 My GoPro attaches to my TG-7 so I can bring them both on every dive.
-I use the Olympus for my macro photography (mostly for nudis), and my the GoPro for all my videos.
+I use the Olympus for my macro photography (mostly for nudis), and the GoPro for all my videos.

 **What I love about it:** The battery life is excellent compared to the Olympus, which makes it much better for continuous video recording during long days on the boat.
 The video resolution is great and it doesn't only shoot wide angle, which gives you more flexibility with framing.
 It's also rugged, reliable, and simple to use underwater when you're also trying to navigate a dive.